Developing Care and Understanding

 The late Steve Jobs famously stated: “technology alone is not enough”.
 This is something we say a lot at Smudge.

-While this phrase means different things to different people, for us it’s a reminder that no matter how skilled we are at designing technology products, the usefulness of those products will be determined to a large extent by how well we have understood the problems we are solving and the people we are solving them for.
+While this phrase means different things to different people, for us it’s a reminder that no matter how skilled we are at designing technology products, the usefulness of those products will be determined to a large extent by how well we have understood the problems we're solving and the people we're solving them for.

 That’s why we believe that field research is one of the most important - and often overlooked - parts of the process when designing technology solutions for the workplace.

 Arguably the most renowned modern practitioner of field research is Jan Chipchase, founder and director of Studio D Radiodurans and former Executive Creative Director of Global Insights at Frog Design.
 In his excellent Field Study Handbook, Chipchase notes: “Field research is defined by closeness and empathy.
 You get close to those you are studying, and in doing so, develop a deeper empathy for their lives and ways of living”.

 I think we all have empathy.
 We may not have enough courage to display it.

 Here at Smudge, two of our three core values are empathy and courage (the third is simplicity).
 Both are inextricably linked.
 In the realm of software and interaction design, understanding the user is just the start, one also has to have the courage to do what’s right for the user in the design / development phase (even if it means taking a more difficult path).
 As the great American poet Maya Angelou noted: “I think we all have empathy.
 We may not have enough courage to display it”.

 Putting execution to one side, an important step towards delivering genuinely useful technology solutions is to develop a deep level of care and understanding for the user.